Background pattern

 Inform your doctor or pharmacist if you are taking:

--flucloxacillin (antibiotic), due to a severe risk of blood and fluid imbalance (metabolic acidosis with high anion gap) that must be treated urgently (see section 2).
+-flucloxacillin (antibiotic), due to a serious risk of alteration of blood and fluids (metabolic acidosis with high anion imbalance) that should be treated urgently (see section 2).

 Interference with diagnostic tests

-Consult your doctor or pharmacist if you need to undergo a blood test, urine test, or skin test that uses allergens.
-It is recommended to suspend the medication at least 3 days before starting the tests and inform your doctor.
+You should consult your doctor or pharmacist if you need to undergo a blood test, urine test, or skin tests that use allergens.
+It is recommended to suspend the medication at least 3 days before starting the tests and inform the doctor.

 Taking Serragrip with food, drinks, and alcohol

-The use of paracetamol in patients who regularly consume alcohol (three or more alcoholic beverages per day) may cause liver damage.
+The use of paracetamol in patients who habitually consume alcohol (three or more alcoholic beverages per day) may cause liver damage.

 Pregnancy and breastfeeding